University of Pittsburgh- School of Public Health

 Why you should consider this program

 Pitt Public Health invites Returned Peace Corps Volunteers (RPCVs) to apply for the Peace Corps Paul D. Coverdell Fellows Program, where your experiences in the field are recognized as an asset in the classroom.
-They also experience the advantages of living in an up and coming city with affordable living, cultural events, a growing restaurant scene, and more!
+You'll also experience the advantages of living in an up and coming city with affordable living, cultural events, a growing restaurant scene, and more!

-Coverdell Fellows receive a 35 percent tuition and fees scholarship for up to four academic terms of study at Pitt Public Health, plus experience working with local underserved communities.
+Coverdell Fellows provide RPCVs with a 35 percent tuition scholarship and cover semester fees for up to four academic terms of study at Pitt Public Health, plus experience working with local underserved communities.
 If you’re interested in pursuing a master’s degree and want to apply for a Coverdell Fellowship, simply check the “Peace Corps” box on your SOPHAS application when applying to Pitt Public Health.

 Benefits for Coverdell Fellows

 |Tuition/fees for Complete Program||Value of Coverdell Fellowship||Net cost *|

 |Out of state||$ 101,700||$ 42,250||$ 59,450|

 Where the cost savings value of the Coverdell Fellowship comes from